 Generally, when a police chief position becomes vacant, the city hires an executive search firm to complete at least some of the recruitment and screening tasks in the hiring process.
 Usually, the company advertises the position, looks for qualified candidates and encourages those individuals to apply.
 It may perform other tasks as outlined in its contract with the city.

 In the strong mayor form of government, the police chief reports to the mayor, so the mayor has the final decision on the selection of the new chief.
 In the council-manager form of government, the chief reports to the city manager.
 No matter who is the chief’s boss, the chief keeps that person informed on major issues and potential problems.

 Under both systems, a wise mayor or city manager will solicit input from other city staff and the community regarding the hire.
-The police chief is a high-profile position, and the public should be confident in the individual selected for the position.
+The police chief is a high-profile position, and the public should be confident in the individual selected.

 Finalists may be interviewed by panels of citizens as part of the interview process.
 They may also be forced to attend public forums where individual citizens can ask them questions.
 The scene is much like a town hall meeting held by a politician.

 Police chiefs should have at least a bachelor’s degree, and many cities require or prefer a graduate degree.
 Many police officers have a bachelor’s degree in criminal justice.
 If an officer wants to one day become a chief, the officer should consider a master of public administration or master of business administration to round out his or her education in a way that aligns with the leadership and management duties of a police chief position.

 Individuals become police chiefs toward the middle and end of their careers.
 Chiefs have extensive, progressively responsible experience in law enforcement.
 That experience can include service in state and federal police forces.
 It must include service in a local police force like a sheriff’s office or city police department.